 Picture from Feel The North's Summer Heat At The 2017 Aomori Nebuta Festival!

 In addition to festivals with fireworks displays, there are numerous local festivals that feature displays of beautifully-designed festival floats and traditional performances.
-The most well-known festivals include Kyoto's Gion Festival in mid-July, Tenjin Festival in Osaka held in late July, Nebuta Festival in the Tohoku region during the beginning of August.
+The best known festivals include Kyoto's Gion Festival in mid-July, the Tenjin Festival in Osaka held in late July, and the Nebuta Festival in the Tohoku region during the beginning of August.

-Summer events celebrated throughout Japan include the Tanabata festival on July 7th, and the Obon Festival honoring ancestors and people who has passed away, which occurs in the second week of August.
-At each of these festivals, visitors can also try delicious traditional festival food and beverages, and dress in traditional ware, like yukata and jinbei.
+At each of these festivals, visitors can also try delicious traditional festival food and beverages, and wear traditional clothes such as yukata and jinbei.

 Chilled noodle dishes are also essential during the summer.
 Well-known dishes include zaru soba , buckwheat noodles that are served cold with a light broth, and chilled somen, or thin wheat noodles, which come with fresh toppings and a cold dipping broth.
 Both meals are delicious, light, and suitable for the summer time.

-Traveling in Japan during the summer is a great opportunity to experience many unique activities, including fireworks, festivals, and delicious food.
-While the heat and the weather conditions during this time requires paying more attention to physical well-being, summertime is a special season in Japan that is truly enjoyable.
+Traveling in Japan during the summer is a great opportunity to experience the Japanese culture related to this season such as fireworks, festivals, and delicious food.
+While the heat and the weather conditions during this time of the year require paying more attention to physical well-being, summertime is a special season in Japan that can be truly enjoyable.